Blackfriars relies greatly on donations to advance its mission.

 Friars not just from Oxford, but from our priories in Cambridge, London and Leicester, work hard to give these future priests a firm grounding in philosophy and theology, and prepare them for the pastoral challenges they will face.
 However, our current model of low-level remuneration for this work is neither just nor sustainable, being insufficient to cover their basic living costs.

-We want to establish funded ‘lectorships’ that will provide a living wage for the friars who teach in our Studium, to ensure they can keep on training new generations of priests.
+We want to continue to provide funded ‘lectorships’ that offer a fair stipend for the friars and lay people who teach in our Studium, to ensure they can keep on training new generations of priests.

 Student Support Fund